-Based on the 2019 operational data, the results of the CAP-88-PC modeling indicate that the maximally exposed individual (MEI) for 2019 located approximately 1.2 km northeast [NE] of the Burning Ground would have received a dose of 7.24×10^{-8} mrem (7.24×10^{-10} mSv).
-This dose is significantly below the EPA's maximum permissible exposure limit to the public of 10 mrem/yr. specified in 40 CFR 61, Subpart H. The indicated dose is also equivalent to 7.24×10^{-9} percent of the DOE Public Dose Limit for all pathways.
-Based upon the same CAP-88-PC modeling results, the collective population dose equivalent received by those living within 80 km (50 mi) of Pantex Plant would have been 1.50×10^{-7} person-rem/year
+Based on the 2020 operational data, the results of the CAP-88-PC modeling indicate that the MEI for 2020 located approximately 2.3 km northeast (NE) of Zone 12 would have received a dose of 1.27 E-07 mrem (1.27 E-09 mSv).
+This dose is significantly below the EPA's maximum permissible exposure limit to the public of 10 mrem/yr. specified in 40 CFR 61, Subpart H. The indicated dose is also equivalent to 1.27E-08 percent of the DOE Public Dose Limit for all pathways.
+Based upon the same CAP-88-PC modeling results, the collective population dose equivalent received by those living within 80 km (50 mi) of Pantex Plant

-15 Internal doses to organs or tissues of an organism which are due to the intake of radionuclides by ingestion, inhalation, or dermal absorption (NCRPc).
+&lt;sup>12 Internal doses to organs or tissues of an organism which are due to the intake of radionuclides by ingestion, inhalation, or dermal absorption (NCRPc).

-16 The MEI is a person who resides near Pantex Plant, and who would receive, based on theoretical assumptions about lifestyle, the maximum exposure to radiological emissions and therefore, the highest effective dose equivalent from Plant operations.
+&lt;sup>13 The MEI is a person who resides near Pantex Plant, and who would receive, based on theoretical assumptions about lifestyle, the maximum exposure to radiological emissions and therefore, the highest effective dose equivalent from Plant operations.

-17 The overwhelming majority, approximately 99.9 percent, of these emissions arose from activities conducted within the southern portion of Zone 12.
-The balance of the emissions arose from sanitization activities conducted at the Burning Ground and Firing Sites.
+&lt;sup>14 The overwhelming majority, approximately 99.9 percent, of these emissions arose from activities conducted within the southern portion of Zone 12.
+The balance of the emissions arose from operations conducted at the Burning Ground and Firing Sites.

-$(1.50 \times 10^{-9} \text{ person-Sievert/year})$ in 2019.
+would have been 7.23E-07 person-rem/year (7.23E-09 person-Sievert/year) in 2020.
 The majority of this collective population dose equivalent is contributed by tritium.

-The effective dose equivalent for the MEI is less than that calculated for 2018, but is roughly equivalent to those over the last six years as illustrated in Table 4.2 below.
-Variation in the doses between years is due to changes in the emissions of tritium and isotopes of uranium as operations such as instrument calibration, sanitization of certain high explosive components and waste treatment operations may not necessarily have been conducted at the same rates during the period under consideration.
-The collective population dose equivalent for the same years displays the same general trend as that for the MEI dose.
+As in previous years, the effective dose equivalent for the MEI is substantially less than 0.001%, i.e., less than one 1000th of a percent, of the regulatory limit.
+Effective dose equivalents for the last six years are shown in Table 4.2 below.
+Variation in the doses between years is due to changes in the emissions of tritium and isotopes of uranium associated with different operations such as instrument calibration, processing of certain high explosive components, and waste treatment operations during the different years.
+The collective population dose equivalent for the same years is also substantially less than 0.001% of the regulatory limit.